Plagiocephaly and Baby Flat Head Syndrome - Baby Chick

 Related: What To Do If Your Baby Has Torticollis

-Risk Factors for Baby Flat Head Syndrome
+Risk Factors for Plagiocephaly and Flat Head Syndrome

 Premature babies are at higher risk for plagiocephaly because they often spend extended periods in one position in an incubator in the neonatal intensive care unit (NICU).1,5,10 Additionally, in 1992, the American Academy of Pediatrics recommended that all babies sleep on their backs in the “Back to Sleep Campaign” to decrease the chance of sudden infant death syndrome (SIDS).3,11,12 While the incidence of SIDS decreased, the incidence of positional plagiocephaly dramatically increased.3,12

 Once your child can sit and stand, the prolonged pressure on their head is mostly eliminated.
 Their head will naturally become rounder, and their hair will cover any remaining flat spots.
-A memory foam pillow may decrease the pressure on the skull for preterm and very young babies.13 (The pillow should not be used for sleep.
+A memory foam pillow may reduce pressure on the skull in preterm and very young babies.13 (The pillow should not be used for sleep.
 Baby should be monitored at all times while using any pillow.)
 Another option is the Tortle, a hat that prevents babies from turning their heads, so pressure isn’t on the flattened part of the skull.

 If changing your baby’s positioning and using the memory foam pillow or Tortle is not effective, and your childcare provider diagnoses your baby with plagiocephaly, they may refer your baby to a pediatric neurosurgeon.